rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

         - Discard oldest - discards oldest from queue
         - Caller Runs - return task to caller, so that caller thread can run it instead

+VII] **Thread Factory** : -
+        - Used to create new threads
+        - By default new non-daemon threads are created
+        - Can be overridden to create special threads which do say logging

+VII] **Avoiding Liveness Hazards**: -
+   - **Deadlocks**: -
+        - Database systems are great at handling deadlocks; they back-off certain transactions such that locks are released.
+        - JVM is not so kind.
+When threads are deadlocked, that's it, game over.
+     Transfer money is classic examples (with synchronized block on from and to accounts).
+If 2 calls are made, where 1st case arguments are from then to, and in 2nd case, its to then from.
+They may deadlock.
+To solve, either get comparable int keys or System.identityHashcode(), and order which account to be synchronized first.
+So no matter what's order of arguments, you always lock same account first, avoiding deadlock.
+           - **How to avoid**
+               - Use only 1 locks (so no ordering issues)
+               - Order locks if multiple (ensure ordering is same no matter order of arguments)
+               - Use tryLock method of lock classes

+   - **Starvation and LiveLock** : -
+      - Starvation is when thread is stuck
+      - Livelock is when thread keeps running (eg: message listener throws exception, rolls back then again tries processing of same object)